Free baby stuff.

-Free baby supplies is available from a wide variety of sources.
-Charities provide assistance to low income parents and they may often be able to help in an emergency.
-Long term support is provided by government benefits, as both state and local programs provide either free baby items or vouchers to help pay for supplies.
+Find how to get free baby stuff, supplies and other needed items from a wide variety of places.
+Charities provide assistance to low income parents, including single moms, and parents may often be able to get help in an emergency.
+As a result of those programs, free baby stuff may be provided by churches or charities near you, listed below.
+In addition, some government benefits may assist as both state and local programs provide either free baby items, food or vouchers to help pay for supplies.

 A new child is very expensive to raise.
-When they are newborns the parents need to consider costs such as diapers, medications, cribs, and of course infant formula.
-Those are just a few of the expenses that are incurred, and there are thousands of others.
+Parents need to consider costs such as diapers, medications, cribs, and of course infant formula.
+Those are just a few of the expenses that are incurred when having a newborn, and there are thousands of others.
 While there will never be enough free stuff given to help raise the baby, even if there are a few items provided here and there it can make a big difference in a household's budget.

 Then, as the child grows, parents need to take on more costs such as childcare and school supplies.
 These additional expenses are very difficult for a low income family to pay.
 So applying for free items while the bay is still a newborn will help them save money for those future bills they will be faced with.